PetroIvaniuk/llms-tools/README.md

 2022|[PaLM](https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html)|[ChatGPT](https://openai.com/blog/chatgpt)||GPT-NeoX|||[Bloom](https://huggingface.co/bigscience/bloom)|
 2021|[LaMDA](https://blog.google/technology/ai/lamda/)||||||

+- [Open LLM Leaderboard: HuggingFace](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) - aims to track, rank and evaluate LLMs and chatbots as they are released
+- Falcon, [Demo: HuggingFace](https://huggingface.co/blog/falcon) - a new family of state-of-the-art language models created by the Technology Innovation Institute in Abu Dhabi, and released under the Apache 2.0 license
 - [Dalai](https://cocktailpeanut.github.io/dalai/#/), [Repo](https://github.com/cocktailpeanut/dalai) - run LLaMA and Alpaca on your computer
 - [LLaMAChat](https://llamachat.app/) - allows you to chat with LLaMa, Alpaca and GPT4All models1 all running locally on your Mac
 - [GPT4All](https://gpt4all.io/index.html), [Repo](https://github.com/nomic-ai/gpt4all) - an open-source assistant-style large language models that run locally on your CPU.
 No GPU or internet required